 FINMA only supervises institutions it has authorised to engage in financial market activity.
-This supervisory function is prudential in respect of banks, insurance companies and other financial service providers: these institutions must always have adequate capital buffers and liquidity, and should have their risk exposure under control.
+This supervisory function is prudential in respect of banks, securities firms, insurance companies and other financial service providers: these institutions must always have adequate capital buffers and liquidity, and should have their risk exposure under control.
 FINMA must also ensure that their senior management comply with the professional and personal requirements set out in financial market legislation.
 FINMA monitors these requirements regularly and thoroughly, whilst also taking a proactive perspective.
 A risk-based approach is pursued by FINMA to ensure that its priorities in respect of prudential supervision are correct.

 FINMA's level of supervision is most intensive in areas in which risk is greatest.
-Thus it assigns banks, insurance companies, collective investment schemes and self-regulatory organisations (SROs) to six different supervisory categories depending on their size, complexity and risk structure.
+Thus it assigns banks, securities firms, insurance companies, collective investment schemes and self-regulatory organisations (SROs) to six different supervisory categories depending on their size, complexity and risk structure.

 Category 1 includes large, complex, networked companies which engage in risk-prone activities that, under certain circumstances, could threaten the stability of the financial system.
 Smaller, low-risk financial service providers are subject to less intensive supervision.
 Category 6 comprises market participants who are authorised by FINMA but are not subject to prudential supervision.